wide-dot/6809-game-builder/doc/build-a-game.md

 ### Runtime linking
 A [multi-page package][package-multi-page] is assembled with absolute addressing, thus the loader will always load a package at the same ram address, but it may be loaded in different ram pages.

 To be able to resolve the page id of each ressource at runtime, a link task is executed after loading all the required packaging in ram.
-It makes a dynamic update of the code.
+The linker will get the page offset of the ressource and add the page number used to load the package.
+All references to this variable will then be updated in memory.

 The dynamic link will also update page id references to [relocatable][package-relocatable] and [absolute][package-absolute] packages.

-#### Build stage
-To declare a page id reference that will be handled by the dynamic link, you should use this syntax :

-    pge_tilemapLevel1 equ LINKER_page

-In this example the declaration should be written in the asm code where the tilemapLevel1 resides.

-When the builder will assemble the code, all references to LINKER_page will be replaced by the appropriate page offset in the multi-page package.
-For the relocatable and absolute packages, the value 0 will be set (there is always one page in this case)

-#### Link stage
-At runtime, the linker will get this page offset and add the page number used to load the package.
-All references to this variable will then be updated in memory.

 [SDDRIVE]: http://dcmoto.free.fr/bricolage/sddrive/index.html
 [Megarom T.2]: https://megarom.forler.ch/fr/